 Kubernetes is an open-source system for automating the deployment, scaling, and management of containerized applications.
 It is based on technology used to run Google’s own applications and can operate in on-premise, hybrid, and public cloud environments.
 Because of this flexibility, Kubernetes has become a popular choice in complex enterprise environments.
 However, as enterprises adopt containers, they need a Kubernetes storage solution that provides HA, backups, snapshots, encryption, monitoring integration, and more.
-If you are thinking about running applications like MySQL, Cassandra, Redis, Postgres, or any other stateful services on Kubernetes, this guide is for you.
+If you are thinking about running applications like MySQL, Cassandra, Redis, Postgres, or any other stateful services on k8s, this guide about Kubernetes persistent storage is for you.

 Problems with stateful apps on Kubernetes today:

 Getting started running stateful services on Kubernetes is easy.
 Portworx can be installed directly via the kubectl command line and will run as a Daemon set.
 A Portworx container runs on each host and creates a cluster-wide storage fabric from your underlying block devices.

 Kubernetes contains a variety of stateful primitives that, when combined with Portworx, allow enterprises to reliably run and manage the most common stateful applications such as MySQL, Cassandra, Redis, Postgres, and more.
 For instance, Portworx provides a flexible storage layer for Kubernetes statefulsets, the recommended way to run database containers that provide the semantics required by topologies like master/slave (e.g. MySQL) and ring (e.g. Cassandra).
 You can easily configure a statefulset for a popular database which will automatically provision storage using the underlying Portworx volume driver.